FreshPrinceofProgramming/freshprinceofprogramming.github.io/_posts/2020-11-28-What-Is-Encryption?.md

 3. Done

 That was very simple!
 The shift of 3 gave us a completely different string that can't immediately be deciphered as "Attack."
 The shift of 3 is also what I used in the subject title.
 If we work backwards, the corresponding plaintext value, "Can you read this?" is the result.
 As trivial as this encoding method is, history shows this is what Julius Ceasar was using to send messages to his military.
 Only the correct people knew the shift value and could decode the message appropriately.
 Cool!
+So while being able to encode and decode a ceasear ciper is great, it's nowhere near the level of appropriate encryption needed today to secure data.

+So what is modern encryption?

 ### You can read this

-So while being able to encode and decode a ceasear ciper is great, that doesn't help us out much with modern computing.
-The ceasar cipher is not secure anymore, and it won't help us secure data in transit or at rest.
-Ok....so what is modern encryption?!
+Well, we've already established a purpose or need for encryption; to keep data confidential.
+That is the main goal of any encryption scheme out there.
+As simple as it sounds, there have been countless hours put in by many smart people (mathematicians, computer scientists...the government) over the decades in order to create the encryption standards we use today.